DOWNLOAD THE EXPLORE BAY OF PLENTY APP

 Bay of Plenty Walks

 The Bay of Plenty is packed with walking trails to explore that showcase the natural beauty of our area.
 Whether it’s coast, forest, waterfall or wetlands that you’re after, you’ll find a trail that delivers.
+Here are 10 great walks to check out over the coming months.

 2. MCLAREN FALLS PARK